Richard Jefferies: Early life

 In 1874, the year of his first published novel, The Scarlet Shawl, he married Jessie Baden (1853–1926), the daughter of a nearby farmer.
 After living for a few months at Coate Farm, the couple moved to a house in Swindon in 1875 (its current address is 93 Victoria Road); and their first child, Richard Harold Jefferies, was born there on 3 May.

 First successes

 Essays

-While in Swindon, Jefferies had found it difficult to seek publication or employment with London publishers; and early in 1877, with Jessie and their baby son Harold, he moved to a house at what is now 296 Ewell Road, Tolworth, near Surbiton.
+While in Swindon, Jefferies found it difficult to seek publication or employment with London publishers; and early in 1877, with Jessie and their baby son Harold, he moved to a house at what is now 296 Ewell Road, Tolworth, near Surbiton.
 (There is a wooden plaque commemorating this by the entrance to Surbiton Library.)
 The area was then at the limits of London's growth.
 Jefferies spent much time wandering through the nearby countryside; and these walks would later provide the material for Nature Near London (1883).